 A young grave thief, darkly dressed to match the night’s shadows, lay on his belly in the wet grass.
 He was on a hill, hiding behind a large pile of round stones and looking down into the graveyard that encircled him.

 “I’ve seen you robbing the dead,” said a raspy, dry voice.
 The young thief twisted onto his back and thrust his dagger menacingly at the dark form that hunched over him – a monstrous silhouette against the full moon.
-After a few fear-filled heartbeats the thief relaxed his features, smirked, and narrowed his eyes at the form looming above him – a scrawny old man, wrapped in black linen with a billowing burlap cowl hiding his head and face.
+After a few fear-filled heartbeats the thief relaxed, smirked, and narrowed his eyes at the form looming above him – a scrawny old man, wrapped in black linen with a billowing burlap cowl hiding his head and face.

 “I’ve been watching you steal from them,” the old man repeated hoarsely.

 “Bet you’ve done your share of thievin’ too, ya old bastard!
 Sneakin’ up on the likes of me is a great way to get stuck.”
 The thief waved his dagger menacingly at the old man who regarded him silently, his eyes and face masked by the cowl and its deep shadow.
 The young thief wrinkled his nose.
 “You reek like a month dead pig,” he sneered and then stood slowly, keeping his dagger pointed at the old man.
 “And just why are you here, you sneaky old stinker?”